That dollar metric suggests that the annualized export sales for Australia will be an estimated $3.97 billion for 2022, up about 14.9% year over year.

 Australia’s Top 10 Exports

-In second place for improving export sales was aluminum which was up by 52.6%.
+In second place for improving export sales was oil seeds which rose 98.1%.

 Note that the results listed above are at the categorized two-digit Harmonized Tariff System (HTS) code level.
 For a more granular view of exported goods at the four-digit HTS code level, see the section Searchable List of Australia’s Most Valuable Export Products further down near the bottom of this article.